NREL/buildstockbatch/docs/project_defn.rst

 Eagle Configuration
 ~~~~~~~~~~~~~~~~~~~

-Under the ``eagle`` key is a list of configuration for running the batch job on the Eagle.
+Under the ``eagle`` key is a list of configuration for running the batch job on
+the Eagle supercomputer.

 *  ``n_jobs``: Number of eagle jobs to parallelize the simulation into
 *  ``minutes_per_sim``: Maximum allocated simulation time in minutes